For a short biography to use in theatre programmes etc, click here.

 The story so far...

-In 1976, with drummer Jon Moss, bassist Steve Voice and guitarist Dave Wight, Miles formed the punk band London as lead vocalist ‘Riff Regan’.
-They were managed by ex-Yardbirds and Marc Bolan manager Simon Napier-Bell and recorded on MCA Records.
-They supported The Stranglers on their ‘Rattus Norvegicus’ UK tour throughout the summer of 1977 and their singles Everyone’s a Winner, Summer of Love and Animal Games as well as their only album Animal Games were all produced by Napier-Bell at the IBC studios in London.
+In 1976, with drummer Jon Moss, bassist Steve Voice and guitarist Dave Wight, I formed the punk band London as its lead vocalist ‘Riff Regan’.
+We were managed by ex-Yardbirds and Marc Bolan manager Simon Napier-Bell and recorded on MCA Records.
+We supported The Stranglers on their ‘Rattus Norvegicus’ UK tour throughout the summer of 1977 and our singles Everyone’s a Winner, Summer of Love and Animal Games as well as our only album Animal Games were all produced by Napier-Bell at the IBC studios in London.

-In 1982 he co-wrote the song Hottest Woman in Town with Andy Miller.
-Recorded at London’s Trident recording studios by ex-Ozzy Osbourne and Ian Gillan lead guitarist Bernie Tormé, it was released as a single and featured on the Metal Killers album.
+In 1982 I co-wrote the song Hottest Woman in Town with Andy Miller.
+Recorded at London’s Trident recording studios by ex-Ozzy Osbourne and Ian Gillan lead guitarist Bernie Torme, it was released as a single and featured on the Metal Killers album.

 Translated into many languages, Laugh?
 I Nearly Went To Miami! has been performed all around the world including Vienna where it was called ...Und Morgen Fliegen Wir Nach Miami.
 British director Cyril Frankel (Randall and Hopkirk (Deceased) and UFO) directed.
-Published by Samuel French Ltd, the play has been produced in Australia, New Zealand, Holland, Belgium, Germany, Ireland, Singapore, Malta, USA and South Africa.
-The Hungarian version Elvis, oltár, Miami opened in Budapest in 2016.
+Published by Samuel French Ltd, the play has been produced in Australia, New Zealand, Holland, Belgium, Germany, Ireland, Singapore, Malta, USA, South Africa, and South Korea.
+The Hungarian version Elvis, oltar, Miami opened in Budapest in 2016.

-In the mid-1980s, Miles started writing for the international Walt Disney Magazine creating cartoon stories for Mickey Mouse, Donald Duck, Goofy and other well known Disney characters.
+In the mid-1980s, I started writing for the international Walt Disney Magazine creating cartoon stories for Mickey Mouse, Donald Duck, Goofy and other well known Disney characters.

 This was followed by the comedy thriller Twist (original title - Getting Away with Murder), directed by Stephen Warden, which had a successful run in Hampstead, London.
 It received its USA premiere by the Rogue Theatre Company in Massachusetts in 2010, directed by John Beausoleil, and has been produced in Australia, Germany, India, South Africa, Holland, France, USA and Canada.

-Topless in Philadelphia (2009), Topless in Sydney (2014) and Topless in Las Vegas (2018) followed as well as a new revised edition of the original Topless retitled Topless in London (2018).
-He is currently writing Topless in New York.
+Topless in Philadelphia (2009), Topless in Sydney (2014) and Topless in Las Vegas (2018) followed, as well as a new revised edition of the original Topless retitled Topless in London (2018).
+I am currently writing Topless in New York.

 In 2007, together with Steve Voice, London returned to live gigs after a 30 year absence with new guitarist Hugh O’Donnell and new drummer Colin Watterston.
 The band released the album Reboot in 2012.